royal-free-london/RFLspc/README.md

 # RFLspc
 Adaption of Royal Free Standard SPC Excel template for use in R.

+This package *actually* copies the data into the excel model; open, updates and saves the excel; and then returns a ggplot object.
+That’s inefficient and clunky, it's not how you would want to do it. **But** it does mean that the logic used is exactly the same as in our excel template which is a big deal for us.

 To install:
 ```r
  # if not installed already, install devtools with install.packages('devtools')